The managed clipping playbook 2026, 6 blocks anchored on CPQV

 Clipping was a niche tactic in 2024.
 By Q1 2026 it was a category, with $200M+ valuation arcs for clipping-economy operators and full-stack clipping-led founder funnels closing enterprise deals that traditional channels had stalled on.
 The FORKOFF managed clipping agency lane and the podcast clipping vertical ship against the same 6-block OS this HUB documents.
 Three shifts converged to produce the category emergence.

-Shift 1, AI clipping tools made cuts cheap.
+Shift 1, AI clipping tools made cuts low-cost.
 OpusClip, Submagic, Klap, and Vidyo each launched 2023 to 2024 and shipped to scale by 2025.
 Andrew Chen's "cold start problem" framework maps the category emergence cleanly: when the unit cost of supply collapses (AI-generated cuts at under $1 vs $25 to $50 managed editor time), the supply-side surplus drives the demand-side discovery faster than incumbent operators can respond.
 The cost collapse made the cut-density block scalable for the first time; producing 30 to 50 cuts per source-hour was an aspirational target in 2023, a measurable KPI floor by 2026.

 Shift 2, short-form platforms standardized around vertical 9 with auto-caption requirements.
 TikTok set the format in 2020, Shorts and Reels followed by 2022, and by 2024 the vertical-9